Catel/Catel.Fody/README.md

     public static readonly PropertyData FirstNameProperty = RegisterProperty("FirstName", typeof(string));

-But if exist a readonly computed property like this one:
+but if a readonly computed property like this one exists:

     public string FullName
     {
         get { return string.Format("{0} {1}", FirstName, LastName).Trim(); }
     }

-the OnPropertyChanged method will be also weaved into
+the *OnPropertyChanged* method will be also weaved into

 	protected override void OnPropertyChanged(AdvancedPropertyChangedEventArgs e)
 	{
 		base.OnPropertyChanged(e);

 		if (e.PropertyName.Equals("FirstName"))
 		{
 			base.RaisePropertyChanged("FullName");
 		}

 		if (e.PropertyName.Equals("LastName"))
 		{
 			base.RaisePropertyChanged("FullName");